jet76/CS-4050/README.md

-# CS-4050 Algorithms &amp; Algorithm Analysis
+# CS 4050 - Algorithms and Algorithm Analysis

 The emphasis of this course is on the design, analysis, and evaluation of efficient algorithms for a wide variety of computing problems.